Designing the optimal boiler system

 Keeping return temperature low is key to efficiency.
 The solution is intelligent pump regulation.

-A condensing boiler can typically increase efficiency compared to a conventional boiler.
+A condensing boiler can typically increase efficiency by up to 10-12% compared to a conventional boiler.
 But the gain in effectiveness depends largely on the return water temperature, TR.
 The lower TR, the better the recovery of latent heat of vaporisation, and hereby better boiler efficiency.

 TR depends on the system flow, and determining the correct duty point therefore relates directly to the fuel economy of the boiler.
 But predicting the pressure loss in the system can be a challenge.
 FLOWLIMIT in TPE3 offers the intelligent solution to this by setting a maximum system flow.
 This shifts the duty point, ensuring optimal temperatures for condensation of flue gasses.